 Different manufacturers offer air hose with varying wall thickness.
 Therefore, one 3/8" hose might be just under 1" in outer diameter, another might be a 1 1/4" outer diameter, yet in both cases the I.D. will still be 3/8", identifying this one as a 3/8" hose.

-Often, the technician will give you a hose dimension as 5/8" or 3/4", but they may be talking about the hose O.D.
-If you size the necessary fittings based on that information, they won't work, and you'll be making another trip to the tool crib or the industrial distributor for correct ones.
+If you size the necessary fittings based on that information and don't cross check, and you'll be making another trip to the hardware store or the tool crib or the industrial distributor for correctly sized fittings.

 If you have two or more air hoses with couplers and connectors installed on them, you can connect one hose to the other, extending your air hose length almost indefinitely.